Fortune (Plymouth Colony ship): Loading for the return trip to England

-Fortune return voyage to England
+Return voyage to England

 The Fortune stayed in Plymouth for just about two weeks, and on 13 December 1621, she got underway for her return voyage to London.
 On board was Robert Cushman who had left his fourteen-year-old son Thomas in the care of Governor Bradford.
 Cushman carried, in addition to Bradford's letter to Weston, a manuscript that would become an invaluable historic recording of the Pilgrims first thirteen months in America known today as Mourt's Relation.
 Believed written by Bradford and Edward Winslow, it recounts the First Thanksgiving and the abundance of the New World.